AKotov-dev/docker-shutdown-patch/README.md

 # docker-shutdown-patch
 Mageia Bug 29096: https://bugs.mageia.org/show_bug.cgi?id=29096

 The package contains the modified file `/etc/systemd/system/docker.service`.
 Replacing the file fixed the docker freezes timeout error when restarting or shutting down the computer.

+**Dependencies:** docker systemd

 **Contents of the new file:**
 ```
 [Unit]